Maple Ridge - Fraser Street and 224th Street

 • Is there no community consultation process before a decision is made on location?

-Chris asked over 2 years ago
+Chris asked almost 3 years ago

 Thank you for your inquiry, Chris.
 BC Housing purchased the sites back in March 2020, with the intention of creating supportive housing at this site.
 At the time, a decision was made to seek out other alternative housing options as supportive housing was not supported by City Council and/or municipality.
 There is now an immediate need to relocate the residents at Royal Crescent due to the condition of the building and the temporary use of this site for supportive housing.